To Split or Not to Split: The Impact of Disparate Treatment in Classification: Abstract

 \section{Abstract}

-Disparate treatment occurs when a machine learning model produces different decisions for groups defined by a legally protected or sensitive attribute (e.g., race, gender).
-In domains where prediction accuracy is paramount, it is acceptable to fit a model which exhibits disparate treatment.
-We explore the effect of splitting classifiers (i.e., training and deploying a separate classifier on each group) and derive an information-theoretic \emph{impossibility} result: there exists precise conditions where a group-blind classifier will \emph{always} have a non-trivial performance gap from the split classifiers.
-We further demonstrate that, in the finite sample regime, splitting is no longer always beneficial and relies on the number of samples from each group and the complexity of the hypothesis class.
-We provide data-dependent bounds for understanding the effect of splitting and illustrate these bounds on real-world datasets.
+Disparate treatment occurs when a machine learning model yields different decisions for individuals based on a sensitive attribute (e.g., age, sex).
+In domains where prediction accuracy is paramount, it could potentially be acceptable to fit a model which exhibits disparate treatment.
+To evaluate the effect of disparate treatment, we compare the performance of split classifiers (i.e., classifiers trained and deployed separately on each group) with group-blind classifiers (i.e., classifiers which do not use a sensitive attribute).
+We introduce the benefit-of-splitting for quantifying the performance improvement by splitting classifiers.
+Computing the benefit-of-splitting directly from its definition could be intractable since it involves solving optimization problems over an infinite-dimensional functional space.
+Under different performance measures, we (i) prove an equivalent expression for the benefit-of-splitting which can be efficiently computed by solving small-scale convex programs; (ii) provide sharp upper and lower bounds for the benefit-of-splitting which reveal precise conditions where a group-blind classifier will always suffer from a non-trivial performance gap from the split classifiers.
+In the finite sample regime, splitting is not necessarily beneficial and we provide data-dependent bounds to understand this effect.
+Finally, we validate our theoretical results through numerical experiments on both synthetic and real-world datasets.